uzzu/puppeteer-boilerplate/README.md

 3. write some automation scripts in `src/Runner.js`

-4.If you need more cli options, edit `bin/index` and `Option` class in 'src/Runner.js'
+4. If you need more cli options, edit `bin/index` and `Option` class in 'src/Runner.js'

 ## LICENSE
 MIT